Day 1: Arrive in Tokyo.

 And, of course, we see Yayoi Kusama’s famous giant pumpkin, and SANAA-designed Marine Station at Miyanoura Port.

-We return to Takamatsu in the evening on the ferry.
+We return to Uno Port in the evening on the ferry.
 After a huge, but fabulous, day your evening is free.

 Day 9: Teshima Art Island

-This morning, we board our ferry to Teshima Island. (*We take a 30-minute high-speed Ferry to Naoshima first, then another 30-minute high-speed ferry to Teshima.)
+This morning, we board our ferry to Teshima Island.
 Again, we have a Private Van to ferry us around the island.

 What once was a rural island suffering from depopulation has been revitalised by the Setouchi Triennale Art Festival and several museums built on Teshima.
 It offers stunning coastal views, rolling hills, and vibrant flora.